DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/scrolling/mode.md

 Rows are loaded when they get into the viewport and removed once they leave it.
 If the rows take time to be loaded and rendered, they display gray boxes.
 [Rendering optimization](/concepts/05%20UI%20Components/DataGrid/10%20Enhance%20Performance%20on%20Large%20Datasets/030%20Rendering%20Optimization.md '/Documentation/Guide/UI_Components/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization') can reduce rendering time and remove gray boxes.
 In this mode, users can move to any page instantly.

 - **Infinite**
 Each next page is loaded once the scrollbar reaches the end of its scale.
 In this mode, users scroll data gradually from the first to the last page.
+Row selection in **infinite** and **virtual** scroll mode with Shift+Click does not work in the following cases:
+    - Deferred selection is enabled.
+    - Rows grouping is enabled.
+    - The [allowSelectAll](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/selection/#allowSelectAll) property is set to **false**.

-    [note]Set the **grouping**.[allowCollapsing](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/grouping/allowCollapsing.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#allowCollapsing') property to **false** when using infinite scrolling in conjunction with grouping.
+    [note] Set the **grouping**.[allowCollapsing](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/grouping/allowCollapsing.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#allowCollapsing') property to **false** when using infinite scrolling in conjunction with grouping.

 Regardless of the scrolling mode, you can use the **paging**.[pageSize](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/paging/#pageSize') property to specify the number of rows on a page.